MLB Report Card Grades for All 30 Teams Entering August

 The San Diego Padres may regret not selling high on reliever Brad Hand.
 Then again, he's controlled through 2019.

-In other news...well.
-They're the Padres, a rebuilding franchise that was supposed to be bad and has been, though they can hang their hat on the fact that another NL West club has been even worse.
+In other news...well, they're the Padres, a rebuilding franchise that was supposed to be bad and has been, though they can hang their hat on the fact that another NL West club has been even worse.

 Grade: C-